 Automobile Museum – if you are into classic cars, this place has a good collection of vehicles from countries like Spain, Italy, Germany, and the USA.
 The museum is located near Hotel Casino de Tormes and from there you also get the best photos of Casa Lis.

-Roman Bridge – Puente Mayor del Tormes is a well-restored bridge from 1st century BC that was once on the Via de la Plata route (the Silver Way) that connected the south of Spain (Merida) with the north (Astorga).
+Roman Bridge – Puente Mayor del Tormes is a well-restored bridge from the 1st century BC that was once on the Via de la Plata route (the Silver Way) that connected the south of Spain (Merida) with the north (Astorga).
 Until the beginning of the 20th century, it was also the main access to the city.

 Casa Lis – Once a mansion, now an art nouveau and art deco museum.
 To get the best view of the building, walk down towards the Museum of Cars.
 From there, you can see the beautiful glasswork.